// type annotation

 case class Some[+T](value: T) extends Option[T]

-object None extends Option[Nothing]
+object None extends Option[Nothing]class A

 class B extends A